 Welcome to Driver 61’s video circuit guide to Brands Hatch Indy.
-In this circuit guide Scott Mansell – our resident driver coach and outright lap record holder at Brands Hatch Indy – takes us through an in-depth look at racing lines, braking references and everything you need to know to be fast at this MSV track.
+In this track guide Scott Mansell – our resident driver coach and outright lap record holder at Brands Hatch Indy – takes us through an in-depth look at racing lines, braking references and everything you need to know to be fast at this MSV track.

 BRANDS HATCH DRIVER COACHING & INSTRUCTION